lukashanak/100-days-of-code/log.md

 **Thoughts**: It was really fun :) I started a really late, it was really hard to start and get into the flow.. and then I couldn't go away from my computer and stop coding :D

+### Day 13: August 4 , Wednesday.

+**Today's Progress**: Learned and used ES6 modules in my project.
+Finished a function, which adds a new todo to the data and calls a function imported from the module (creating html elements is too messy in vanilla js, let's hide it :D), which renders todo to the DOM.

+**Time Spent**: 3 hours.

+**Thoughts**: Spend a lot of time with small problems today.
+But it was fun :) and I made some steps forward again.
+Feels really good